Paul Ehrlich

-Paul Ehrlich ([ˈpaʊl ˈʔeːɐ̯lɪç]; 14 March 1854 – 20 August 1915) was a Nobel Prize-winning German physician and scientist who worked in the fields of hematology, immunology, and antimicrobial chemotherapy.
-Among his foremost achievements were finding a cure for syphilis in 1909 and inventing the precursor technique to Gram staining bacteria.
+Paul Ehrlich ([ˈpaʊl ˈʔeːɐ̯lɪç]; 14 March 1854 – 20 August 1915) was a Nobel Prize-winning German physician and scientist who worked in the fields of hematology, immunology and antimicrobial chemotherapy.
+Among his foremost achievements were finding a cure for syphilis in 1909 and inventing an important modification of the technique for Gram staining bacteria.
 The methods he developed for staining tissue made it possible to distinguish between different types of blood cells, which led to the ability to diagnose numerous blood diseases.

-His laboratory discovered arsphenamine (Salvarsan), the first effective medicinal treatment for syphilis, thereby initiating and also naming the concept of chemotherapy.
-Ehrlich popularized the concept of a magic bullet.
-He also made a decisive contribution to the development of an antiserum to combat diphtheria and conceived a method for standardizing therapeutic serums.
+His laboratory discovered arsphenamine (Salvarsan), the first antimicrobial drug and first effective medicinal treatment for syphilis, thereby initiating and also naming the concept of chemotherapy.
+Ehrlich introduced the concept of a magic bullet.
+He also made a decisive contribution to the development of an antiserum to combat diphtheria and conceived a method for standardising therapeutic serums.

 In 1908, he received the Nobel Prize in Physiology or Medicine for his contributions to immunology.
-He was the founder and first director of what is now known as the Paul Ehrlich Institute, a German research institution and medical regulatory body that is the nation's federal institute for vaccines and biomedicines.
+He was the founder and first director of the Paul Ehrlich Institute, a German research institution and medical regulatory body named for him in 1947, that is the nation's federal institute for vaccines and biomedicines.
 A genus of Rickettsiales bacteria, Ehrlichia, is named after him.

+Ehrlich has been called "father of immunology".

 Life and career

-Ehrlich was born 14 March 1854 in Strehlen in the Prussian province of Lower Silesia in what is now south-west Poland.
+Ehrlich was born 14 March 1854 in Strehlen in the Prussian province of Lower Silesia (now Strzelin, Poland).
 He was the second child of Rosa (Weigert) and Ismar Ehrlich, the leader of the local Jewish community.
 His father was an innkeeper and distiller of liqueurs and the royal lottery collector in Strehlen, a town of some 5,000 inhabitants.
 His grandfather, Heymann Ehrlich, had been a fairly successful distiller and tavern manager.
 Ehrlich was the uncle of Fritz Weigert and cousin of Karl Weigert.

-After elementary school, Paul attended the time-honored secondary school Maria-Magdalenen-Gymnasium in Breslau, where he met Albert Neisser, who later became a professional colleague.
+After elementary school, Paul attended the time-honoured secondary school Maria-Magdalenen-Gymnasium in Breslau, where he met Albert Neisser, who later became a colleague.
 As a schoolboy (inspired by his cousin Karl Weigert who owned one of the first microtomes), he became fascinated by the process of staining microscopic tissue substances.
+He retained that interest during his subsequent medical studies.

+Ehrlich studied medicine in Breslau and Strasbourg from 1872, with a short stay in Freiburg, and received his doctorate in Leipzig in 1878, where his doctoral advisor, Julius Cohnheim, had moved.

-He retained that interest during his subsequent medical studies at the universities of Wroclaw, Strasbourg, Freiburg im Breisgau and Leipzig.
-After obtaining his doctorate in 1882, he worked at the Charité in Berlin as an assistant medical director under Theodor Frerichs, the founder of experimental clinical medicine, focusing on histology, hematology and color chemistry (dyes).
+After obtaining his doctorate, he worked at the Charité in Berlin as an assistant medical director under Theodor Frerichs, the founder of experimental clinical medicine, focusing on histology, hematology and colour chemistry (dyes).

 He married Hedwig Pinkus (1864–1948) in 1883 in the synagogue in Neustadt (now Prudnik, Poland).
 The couple had two daughters, Stephanie and Marianne.
 Hedwig was a sister of Max Pinkus, who was an owner of the textile factory in Neustadt (later known as ZPB "Frotex").
 He settled in the villa of the Fränkel family on Wiesenerstrasse in Neustadt.